 Q: How do we connect our datasets to others who are working on the same programme?

 The IATI data standard has a specific way of linking datasets from different activities or different organisations, using identifiers.
 There are two types of identifiers - organisation identifiers and activity identifiers.
 Including your funder's and delivery partner's identifiers in your data will link it to their dataset.
 This is good practice and something that DFID are also keen on, to show how programmes are delivered through a range of organisations.

 Q: What is DFID's organisation identifier?

 It will be different for each fund or contract.
 This information should be provided to you at the point where you receive the grant agreement or contract.
 Please contact your DFID liaison person to ask for the information if you don't have it.
-It will be in the format GB-1-XXX-XXXX (where the X's stand for the unique idenfication number for the grant or contract).
+It will be in the format GB-1-2XXXXX-XXX or GB-GOV-1-3XXXXX-XXX.